cpfaff/rbefdata_paper/paper/rbefdata.md

 how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).

 ### The proposal

-We would like to use an already published dataset as an example to present the functionalities and interlinkages between the BEF China dataportal and rbefdata.
+We use an already published dataset as an example to present the functionalities and interlinkages between the BEF China dataportal and rbefdata.
 To test the effect of species richness on system N retention and tree sapling N uptake we conducted a 15N tracer experiment in a young tree plantation.
 To this end, saplings of four abundant early successional tree species have been planted in monocultures, in two- and four-species mixtures, and as individual trees.
 Afforestations are increasing globally to produce